ListeningApp/listening-modal-llm/training_documents/rich_cache/rich.md

 To secure advancement, something more is necessary than to be too large for your place.

-The person who is certain to advance is the one who is too big for his place, who has a clear concept of what he wants to be, who knows that he can become what he wants to be, and who is determined to BE what he wants to be.
+The person who is certain to advance is the one who is too big for his place, who has a clear concept of what he wants to be, who knows that he can become what he wants to be, and who is determined to be what he wants to be.

 Do not try to more than fill your present place with a view to pleasing your employer.
 Do it with the idea of advancing yourself.
 Hold the faith and purpose of increase during work hours, after work hours, and before work hours.
 Hold it in such a way that every person who comes in contact with you, whether foreman, fellow worker, or social acquaintance, will feel the power of purpose radiating from you - so that everyone will get the sense of advancement and increase from you.
 People will be attracted to you, and if there is no possibility for advancement in your present job, you will very soon see an opportunity to take another job.